Revelation 4:9

 harps, and golden vials full of fragrances which are the prayers of saints.
 And

-they sung a new song, saying, Thou art worthy to take the book and to open the
+they sung a new song, saying, Thou art worthy to take

-seals thereof: for thou wast slain, and hast redeemed us to God by thy blood
+slain, and hast redeemed us to God by thy blood out of every kindred, and

-out of every kindred, and tongue, and people, and nation; And have made us unto
+tongue, and people, and nation; And have made us unto our God kings and

-our God kings and priests: and we shall reign on the earth."
+priests: and we shall reign on the earth."

-We are reading in the book of revelation
+We are reading in the book of Revelation

 about a new age that will be ushered in, when we will see things that we have